bcgov/aqwarnings/frontend/warnings/2025-12-17_issue_pm25_obr_Prince_George.md

-    During air quality advisories, this bylaw also prohibits recreational fires, use of wood-burning appliances (except for sole wood-burning heat users), and street sweeping activities (unless approved by an Authorized Person). {r, if(params\$burnRestrictions
+    During air quality advisories, this bylaw also prohibits recreational fires, use of wood-burning appliances (except for sole wood-burning heat users), and street sweeping activities (unless approved by an Authorized Person).
-    \> 0) { ::: {.callout-note, icon = FALSE}

-## NOTICE of DIRECTOR under s.30 Open Burning Smoke Control Regulation
+-   NOTICE of DIRECTOR under s.30 Open Burning Smoke Control Regulation:

-As pollution is occurring or is likely to occur from open burning, pursuant to Sections 30(1) and 30(2) of the Open Burning Smoke Control Regulation, the Director has prohibited open burning within within 50 km of the Prince George hospital until December 18, 2025 12:00 PM local time.
-No vegetative debris may be ignited or added to ignited piles.
+> As pollution is occurring or is likely to occur from open burning,
+> pursuant to Sections 30(1) and 30(2) of the Open Burning Smoke Control
+> Regulation, the Director has prohibited open burning within within 50
+> km of the Prince George hospital until December 18, 2025 12:00 PM
+> local time.
+No vegetative debris may be ignited or added to ignited
-Contravention of these provisions may be subject to a fine under the Regulation.
+> piles.
+Contravention of these provisions may be subject to a fine
+> under the Regulation.

+    Date issued: December 17, 2025

+    Benjamin Weinstein

-Date issued: December 17, 2025 Benjamin Weinstein For Director, Environmental Management Act Environmental Monitoring and Analysis Branch ::: }\
+    For Director, Environmental Management Act

+    Environmental Monitoring and Analysis Branch
-}

 {{< accordion_end >}}
 {{< accordion_start title="Voluntary actions" initiallyOpen="true" >}}